geraldinetay18/foodiereviews/README.md

 ![](reviewapp/static/reviewapp/images/screenshot3.PNG)

 ## Running the project
-Install python, django (and Anaconda prompt if running on Windows) Run django server in Anaconda prompt using:
+- Install python, django (and Anaconda prompt if running on Windows)
+- In Anaconda prompt, run django server using:
 ```
 py manage.py runserver
 ```